GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 ### Pre-requisite

-- R and Rstudio.
-- External program :
+The R scripts should be run line by line within an intregrated development environment (IDE) such as [Rstudio](https://posit.co/download/rstudio-desktop/).
+Some external programs are also required:
   - [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
   - [multiqc](https://multiqc.info/)
   - [cutadapt](https://cutadapt.readthedocs.io/en/stable/)
   - [blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

-To be sure that the external command are found by R, try to run these commands first:
+To be sure that the external command are found by R, try to run the test script **01_Code/00_Check_External_Program.R**, or these command directly:

 ```{r}
 system2("fastqc", "--help")